Stamplay/stamplay-cli/README.md

 ### `start`
 Start serving your app on your localhost.
 The public folder will be served at the following address http://localhost:8080.

+## Help

+The command `stamplay --help` lists the available commands.

 ## License